-In 2021, BWP replaced 3 transformers in the Tier 2 HFTD that exceeded the 150% loading threshold.
-As a result, there were no transformer failures in the Tier 2 HFTD.
+In 2022, no transformers in the Tier 2 HFTD exceeded the 150% loading threshold.
+There were no transformer failures in the Tier 2 HFTD.
+In the near-term supply chain constraints may limit BWPs ability to perform proactive replacements, but BWP will continue to prioritize the HFTD mitigation where feasible.